by Rachel Wang

 The artistic focus of ukiyo-e prints and Ikladi’s photography share further similarities: both forms, realising the shortcoming of the single picture in storytelling, seek to tell stories through images in sequences, each image capable of standing alone as a discrete artwork yet contributing to a larger narrative when seen as part of a whole.
 This sequence of images lends a unique narrative continuity to the respective art forms, revealing the artist’s interpretation of life’s ephemerality.

 Then, the series enters a surreal phase with images that are both unexpected and intriguing.
-The photograph of a pig in front of a monastery, a shadowy figure traversing the frame, and the peculiar presence of a mahut create a sense of disconnection from reality.
-These surreal elements introduce an air of mystery and introspection, further diversifying the collection’s emotional palette.
+The photograph of a pig in front of a monastery, the shadowy figures, and the peculiar presence of a mahut create a sense of disconnection from reality.
+These surreal elements introduce an air of mystery and introspection, further diversifying the work’s emotional palette.
 These moments resonant with ukiyo-e’s penchant for subtly integrating supernatural elements into everyday scenes.

 Following the surreal phase, the series evolves into a more playful and light-hearted segment with a focus on children.
 Photographs capturing the innocent joy of children playing in the pool, and interacting with each other show a clear shift in tone.
 These photos, filled with laughter and youthful exuberance, add a distinctively optimistic layer to the narrative, similar to how ukiyo-e would often incorporate scenes of communal enjoyment and festivity, a celebration of life.